yorojanine/Amazon_Vine_Analysis/README.md

 4. Toggling back to the notebook, a new code block was written to connect to the AWS RDS instance to PostgreSQL so that it can write the data/dataframe to its table.
      -  For two of the dataframes, they were able to write to their respective table without issue. ![](resources/D1_customer.PNG) ![](resources/D1_review.PNG)
      -  However, I ran into a few challenges with the remaining two and spent a good majority of time trying to troubleshoot.
      -  For the products_table, I kept receiving an error due to duplicate values.
 However, within the code, I had included .drop_duplicates() - so I was unsure of how I was getting that error.
 So I tried trimming the product_id and product_title, in case there was white space being accounted.
 However, that still provided me errors.
 So, next I wanted to check which values and how many were actually hitting as a duplicate.
-So I ran a code block to check those counts and sure enough, I had at least two product ideas that had either 354 duplicates or 404 dupes.
+So I ran a code block to check those counts and sure enough, I had at least two product ids that had either 354 duplicates or 404 dupes.
 In order to fix this I had to add subset in my code `.drop_duplicates(subset = ["product_id"])`
      -  Running my dupes check again, it was only showing one instance of the product_id and was able to write into the table. ![](resources/TroubleProduct.PNG)
         ![](resources/D1_product.PNG)
      -  Next, I was having issues related to the vine_table about datatypes mismatching.
 So I applied to the following as part of troubleshoot: ![](resources/TroubleVine.PNG)